 If you are at all curious about the state of international relations you have most likely heard about the recent poll involving the bombing of the fictional city known as Agrabah.
 Thankfully the sample size from this poll is relatively small.
 However it is still rather embarrassing and I do feel that the fear mongering in America has been especially strong this year through the largest media outlets.
 Hot off the latest major party debates military strikes and terrorism have been hot topics and candidates from both the red and the blue have either recently commented on or presided over some rather dubious foreign policy matters.
-The majority of what we hear from our Government about the Middle East seems to be about terrorism.
 When a young Des Moines woman reached out to me about a trip that she was taking to Pakistan, I was certainly intrigued.
 Upon her return home I sat down and had a chat with fellow Iowan, Maribeth Savage, about her recent travels.

 Marco Battaglia: Well, to start things off how about we start with how you wound up on this visit to Pakistan?